mtdickey/mtdickey.github.io/_posts/2020-07-20-warren_nba.md

 So there you have it, T.J. and Jimmy are dead even after comparing the 4 main offensive categories.
+Going back to Jimmy's trash talk, I'd say they T.J. actually is "in his f------ league".

-They are very different players, each with unique strengths and weaknesses.
-Although I didn't get into the stats here, Butler is absolutely the better defender, but that isn't so clear on the offensive end.
+I'll admit, this analysis doesn't cover everything.
+Butler is absolutely the better defender, but that isn't so clear on the offensive end.
+They are very different players each with unique strengths and weaknesses.

 Looking forward, on August 10th the Pacers and Heat will play in one of the final games to determine playoff seeds.
 Jimmy has been [talking trash and circled the Pacers game on his calendar](https://twitter.com/SBNation/status/1215112067335774208) so it'll be fun to watch this match-up.
 Currently, the Heat are the 4th seed and the Pacers are 2 games back as the 5th seed in the Eastern Conference.